bluecmd/fest/README.md

 internal services.
 The commercial options such as Cloudflare Access can be too expensive or limited for individual use.

-### TLS
+### TLS Certificate Management

-TLS is implemeted using RFC 8555 ACME protocol.
-This allows usage of e.g.
+TLS certificate management is implemeted using RFC 8555 ACME protocol.
-Lets Encrypt automatic certificate management.
+This allows usage of e.g. Lets Encrypt automatic certificate management.

 ### User Authentication